-- □ 25th Percentile: Target TDC for Top 7 is 44% above the 25th percentile (or 144.3% of 25th Percentile market), or is highly competitive compared to the 25th percentile market compensation levels - 50th Percentile: Target TDC for Top 7 is 4% above the market median, or is competitive compared to median market compensation levels. - 75th Percentile: Target TDC for the Top 7 is 26% below the 75th percentile, or is significantly less than competitive compared to the 75th percentile market compensation levels.
+ш 25th Percentile: Target TDC for Top 7 is 44.9% above the 25th percentile (or 144.9% of 25th percentile market levels), or is highly competitive to 25 th percentile market compensation levels. П 50th Percentile: Toront TDC for Ton 7 is 45% shows the

+50th Percentile: Target TDC for Top 7 is 4.5% above the market median (or 104.5% of median market levels), or is competitive to median market compensation levels.

+75th Percentile: Target TDC for the Top 7 is 27.9% below the 75th percentile (or 72.1% of 75th percentile market levels), or is significantly less than competitive to 75th percentile market compensation levels.

-16 Key Employee Benchmarked Positions (18 incumbents):
+17 Key Employee Benchmarked Positions (20 incumbents):

-For the key employees, Home's target compensation data (which represents base salaries and incentive awards, where applicable) is compared to regional published survey data analysis results.
-We have applied geographic differentials to better align the market data to the specific markets that Home's employees are based, namely New York, New Hampshire and Georgia.
+For the key employees, Home's target compensation data (which represents base salaries and incentive awards, where applicable) is compared to regional published survey data analyses.
+We have applied geographic differentials to better align the market data to the specific markets that Home's employees are based, namely New York City, New York (ranging from 119.1% to 124.6% based on the median market consensus base salary rounded to the nearest thousand using standard rounding rules), Manchester, New Hampshire (101%) and Atlanta, Georgia (104.4%).